LarsIndresaeter/radio-arduino/doc/explanation/about-documentation.md

 # about documentation

-## inteded audience
+## Inteded audience

 The intended audience for this project is hobbyists experimenting with rf-nano or developers that want to learn.

-## project name
+## Project name

 The name `radio-arduino` was selected to be a generic name.
-Currently only the nrf24l01 radio module is supported but the RadioUart class is designed with though that a variant can be made for a sx1276 LoRa chip.
+Currently only the nrf24l01 radio module is supported but the RadioUart class is designed generic enough that a variant can be made for a sx1276 LoRa chip.

-## file names
+## File names

 - C++ files have names reflecting the class name
 - C++ source files have the .cpp extension